How Divorce Affects Your Tax Situation and Back Tax Liabilities

 When you announce your intention to divorce – or your spouse does – your spouse may seem to turn into a different person.
 Your spouse may become downright hateful and spiteful, seemingly in complete opposition to you.
 You may not even know all the ways in which your spouse starts acting against you, such as hiding money, moving assets, or making underhanded moves to cheat you out of certain marital property.
 Your spouse may go so far as to break the law when trying to protect his or her own slice of the pie when it comes to your marital assets.

 If your spouse fails to disclose income and doesn’t pay taxes on such income, you could still end up being liable for those taxes.
 A good tax attorney can help you understand your liability and potentially help you get innocent spouse relief.
-Qualifying for innocent spouse relief requires that you meet specific criteria, and specific proof is required, so it’s important that you have an experienced tax lawyer to help you get it.
+Qualifying for innocent spouse relief requires that you meet specific criteria, and the specific proof is required, so it’s important that you have an experienced tax lawyer to help you get it.

 Back Tax Liability

 The IRS can audit your previous tax returns at any time as long as the statute of limitations is open.
 It may be years after your divorce, and you may get a notice saying that you are being audited.
 If the IRS finds that you actually owe money on an old return, you will still be on the hook for that amount with your former spouse.
-Those debts don’t evaporate with the marriage as you have joint and several liability with a joint filed return.
+Those debts don’t evaporate with the marriage as you have joint and several liabilities with a jointly filed return.

 A tax attorney in Arizona can represent you during the audit to help find additional deductions or tax savings.
 If your spouse did something to cause the debt without your knowledge, you may be able to get innocent spouse relief.
 Your tax lawyer can help you understand your options.

 If you are paying alimony on a divorce finalized before the end of 2018, you can deduct that as an expense from your income.
 If you are receiving alimony from a divorce finalized before the end of the year, you will have to report that money as income and pay taxes on it.
 But that will all soon change.
 Changes in the Tax Cuts and Jobs Act will eliminate those requirements, meaning that paying the alimony will not be deductible and receiving the alimony will not be taxable.
+You can always file to modify the amount supported.

 Again, it’s important to always talk with a tax attorney who understands up-to-the-minute changes and how they will affect your situation personally.